Nifty June futures at premium

-Turnover on the National Stock Exchange's futures & options (F&O) segment was Rs 9.43 lakh crore compared with 24.74 lakh crore reported in the previous session.
+Turnover on the National Stock Exchange's futures & options (F&O) segment was Rs 9.48 lakh crore compared with Rs 9.43 lakh crore reported in the previous session.

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell by 4.86% at 14.77.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, ended flat at 14.8575.

 Powered by Capital Market - Live News